 Immigration Medical Exam Doctor in Charlotte, NC

-If you are seeking citizenship in the United States, our professional doctors at Eastway Medical Clinic and Urgent Care are ready to assist you.
+If you seek citizenship in the United States, our experienced immigration exam specialists at Eastway Medical Clinic and Urgent Care are ready to assist you.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205., and are open Monday through Saturday.
 We accept Walk-ins.
 For more information, please call us or request an appointment online.

 I-693 form | Green Card Medical Exams | Immigration Physical

 USCIS authorized our providers to conduct immigration medical exams.
 Dr. Sylvia I. Okoye and Dr. Joseph C. Okoye are USCIS Designated Civil Surgeons.
 Civil Surgeons are providers appointed by USCIS to perform medical exams required for Green Card application.
 We offer competitive pricing on Immigration medical exams, conduct all the necessary laboratory tests, and provide all vaccinations needed to complete the I-693 forms (immigration medical exam form) per USCIS requirements.

 The USCIS medical exam ensures that potential immigrants (green card applicants) are healthy, free of communicable diseases, and current with all mandated vaccines.